pyserial/pyserial/documentation/pyserial.rst

 Features
 ========
 * Same class based interface on all supported platforms.
-* Access to the port settings through Python 2.3+ properties.
+* Access to the port settings through Python properties.
-* Port numbering starts at zero, no need to know the port name in the user program.
-* Port string (device name) can be specified if access through numbering is inappropriate.
-* Support for different bytesizes, stopbits, parity and flow control with RTS/CTS and/or Xon/Xoff.
+* Support for different byte sizes, stop bits, parity and flow control with RTS/CTS and/or Xon/Xoff.
 * Working with or without receive timeout.
 * File like API with "read" and "write" ("readline" etc. also supported).